njszym/ARROWS/README.md

 To utilize previously obtained pairwise reaction data for a new experimental campaign, place the corresponding ```PairwiseRxns.csv``` into the working directory before running ```suggest.py```.
 The reaction database for this campaign will include all of the known pairwise reactions from the csv file.

+Caution: previous pairwise reaction data should only be used when working under the same atmosphere.
+Products may vary depending on the partial pressures of various gaseous species.

 ## Custom options

 When suggesting new experiments, several options can be specified at run time: ```suggest.py --options```